sleepinyourhat/vector-entailment/README.md

 vector-entailment
 =================

-The code for the experiments reported on in Bowman, Potts and Manning (2014, 2015)
+This folder contains code for the experiments reported on in Bowman, Potts and Manning (2014, 2015).

 WARNING: I have made every effort to ensure that this code is as inefficient as possible and violates every convention of MATLAB style.
 If the code could be made worse on either